react-navigation/react-navigation.github.io/docs/navigating.md

 Another common requirement is to be able to go back _multiple_ screens -- for example, if you are several screens deep in a stack and want to dismiss all of them to go back to the first screen.
 In this case, we know that we want to go back to `Home` so we can use `navigate('Home')` (not `push`! try that out and see the difference).
 Another alternative would be `navigation.popToTop()`, which goes back to the first screen in the stack.

-Navigation actions behave idempotently when called with a key.
+Navigation actions always behave idempotently.
+If you are not using `^2.0.0`, navigation actions behave idempotently only when called with a key.
 When pushing, the navigator will push a route with that key.
 If the route already exists, it will navigate to that route and set the params.

 ```js
 <Button